Quantification of Credal Uncertainty: A Distance-Based Approach: A Family of Novel Measures

 \section{A Family of Novel Measures}

 As we highlighted in the preceding section, current approaches to credal uncertainty quantification have limitations.
 They often rely on additive decompositions, so the resulting components lack direct semantic meaning, or scale poorly.
-In this section, we propose a distance-based framework for credal uncertainty quantification.
+In this section, we propose a distance-based framework for credal uncertainty quantification (see Figure~\ref{fig:framework}).

-\paragraph{Total uncertainty.} From a distance-based perspective, total uncertainty quantifies how far a credal set $\cQ$ is from \emph{full certainty}.
-We identify fully certain predictions with the vertices of the $K$-simplex, i.e., with the Dirac measures
+\paragraph{Total uncertainty.} We quantify total uncertainty as the distance of a credal set $\cQ$ from full certainty.
+Fully certain predictions correspond to the vertices of the probability simplex, i.e., the Dirac measures

 each representing complete certainty about a single class.
-Since closeness to one vertex necessarily implies greater distance from others, it is natural to take the \emph{nearest} Dirac measure as the reference point of zero uncertainty.
-To measure the distance of the credal set (as a set-valued object) full certainty, we compute the Hausdorff-type distance from $\cQ$ to each Dirac measure and select the closest one:
+Since proximity to one vertex implies distance from the others, we take the nearest Dirac measure as the \emph{reference point} of zero uncertainty.
+Accordingly, we define total uncertainty as the minimal point-to-set (Hausdorff-type) worst-case distance between $\cQ$ and the set of Dirac measures:

-For fixed $y$, the inner supremum measures the worst-case distance to $\delta_y$ over all elements of $\cQ$.
-The outer infimum then selects the deterministic state that is closest to $\cQ$ in this worst-case sense.
-Thus, \eqref{eq:tu} captures how far \emph{every} probabilistic model in $\cQ$ is from some state of full certainty.

-\paragraph{Aleatoric uncertainty.} For credal predictions $\cQ$, aleatoric uncertainty is generally not uniquely determined, since different $p \in \cQ$ may exhibit different levels of randomness.
+The worst-case choice ensures that no other source of uncertainty exceeds the \emph{total} uncertainty. \paragraph{Aleatoric uncertainty.} For credal predictions $\cQ$, aleatoric uncertainty is generally not uniquely determined, since different $p \in \cQ$ may exhibit different levels of randomness.
 Consequently, any scalar quantification of aleatoric uncertainty for $\cQ$ reflects an additional modeling (or summarization) choice and necessarily loses information.
 Yet, scalar summaries are often needed in downstream applications that require a total ordering or thresholding of predictions.

 We first consider the precise setting and then lift this notion to credal predictions.
 For a single predictive distribution $p$, aleatoric uncertainty quantifies its intrinsic randomness and is obtained as the distance to full certainty, i.e., to the nearest Dirac measure.
 Equivalently, this is the special case of \eqref{eq:tu} in which the credal set reduces to $\{p\}$: